 What is the relative cost of SPS repair versus a renewal?

 We are cost competitive in the maritime market.
 This is mainly because the application of SPS is up to four times faster than conventional solutions, which means your vessel does not stay dockside for prolonged periods.
-For example, on a bulk carrier tank top over 600 square metres, the whole tank top, can have SPS applied within 10 days alongside at a quay.
+For example, on a bulk carrier tank top over 600sqm, the whole tank top can have SPS applied within 10 days alongside at a quay.
 Likewise, for the offshore market, including below the water line repairs, our SPS solution is 10 to 11 times cheaper than the alternative of having dive boats alongside.
-The solution is also cost-effective in that it is a Class Approved permanent solution and therefore promises longevity.
+The solution is also cost-effective in that it is a class approved permanent solution and therefore promises longevity.

 After installation of the SPS how do you verify the internal integrity of the polyurethane core?